Starches; Simple sugars; Sugars; Complex carbohydrates; Diet - carbohydrates; Simple carbohydrates

 Most processed and refined foods, enriched or not, are low in fiber.

 Eating too many carbohydrates in the form of processed, starchy, or sugary foods can increase your total calories, which can lead to weight gain.
 It can also lead you to not consume enough fat and protein.

 Severely restricting carbohydrates can cause ketosis.
 This is when the body uses fat for energy because there are not enough carbohydrates from food for the body to use for energy.

 It is best to get most of your carbohydrates from whole grains, dairy, fruits, and vegetables instead rather than refined grains.
 In addition to calories, whole foods provide vitamins, minerals, and fiber.

 By making smart food choices, you can get the full range of healthy carbohydrates and plenty of nutrients:

-- Choose a variety of foods including whole grains, fresh or frozen fruits and vegetables, canned or fresh beans and legumes, and low-fat or non-fat dairy products.
+- Choose a variety of foods including whole grains, fruits and vegetables, beans and legumes, and low-fat or non-fat dairy products.